 The Networking option of the Computer Information Systems degree program gives the student a technical understanding of computer systems and computer networking using the CISCO standard.
 The curriculum provides students with extensive course work in computer science and networking.
 This program is designed for students planning either to enter the workforce or to transfer to a baccalaureate institution for further study.
 To complete most computer assignments, students will need to use either BCC's computer laboratory or an off-campus computer.
 After completion of the program, students may become CISCO Certified.
 Related major at the baccalaureate level: Computer Science.

-- apply computer and networking methods, procedures and principles, and use equipment and software for the purpose of installing, troubleshooting and maintaining LAN's (local area networks) WANs, (wide area networks) and Wireless Networks; - apply fundamental concepts of programming languages and software development to solve a diverse array of problems and recognize these concepts in different languages; - work effectively with others to design, develop, and troubleshoot enterprise networks: - communicate clearly, accurately and succinctly through written and verbal means; - apply technical concepts and principles to solve practical problems; - analyze and develop a plan to diagnose and solve technical networking problems; - act responsibly with integrity, self-confidence as well as professionalism; - apply critical thinking to evaluate alternative solutions in order to solve technical problems.
+- Apply computer and networking methods, procedures and principles, and use equipment and software for the purpose of installing, troubleshooting and maintaining LAN's (local area networks) WANs, (wide area networks) and Wireless Networks: - Apply fundamental concepts of programming languages and software development to solve a diverse array of problems and recognize these concepts in different languages; - Work effectively with others to design, develop, and troubleshoot enterprise networks; - Communicate clearly, accurately and succinctly through written and verbal means; - Apply technical concepts and principles to solve practical problems; - Analyze and develop a plan to diagnose and solve technical networking problems; - Act responsibly with integrity, self-confidence as well as professionalism; and - Apply critical thinking to evaluate alternative solutions in order to solve technical problems.

-To earn a degree in this program, a student must complete the 65 program and general education credits, plus the additional requirements, shown below.
+To earn a degree in this program, a student must complete all program and general education credits, plus the following additional requirements.

-Program 44 Credi ts
+Program 44 Ci redits

-CIS 102 Fundamental Computer Literacy 4
+CIS-102 Fundamental Computer Literacy 4

-CIS 124 C++ Programming I 4
+CIS-124 C++ Programming I 4

-CIS 125 C++ Programming II 4
+CIS-125 C++ Programming II 4

-CIS 153 Systems Operations 4
+CIS-153 Systems Operations 4

-CIS 155 Web Development 3
+CIS-155 Web Development 3

-CIS 180 Introduction to Networks 4
+CIS-180 Introduction to Networks 4

-CIS 181 Routing and Switching Essentials 4
+CIS-181 Routing and Switching Essentials 4

-CIS 231 Computer Science I with Java

-CIS 240 Scaling Networks 4
+CIS-231 CIS-240 CIS-241 CIS-256 Computer Science I with Java Scaling Networks Connecting Networks Network Security 4 4 4

-CIS 241 Connecting Networks 4

-CIS 255 Fundamentals of Wireless LANS 3

-Free Electives 2

-General Ed lucation 21 Credi ts
+General Ed lucation 21 Credits

 COM Communication 3

 ENG English Composition/Writing 6

-MAT 123 Elementary Statistics 3
+MAT-123 Elementary Statistics 3

 MAT Mathematics (see footnote 1) 3

 Behavioral and Social Science 3

 Humanities and Fine Arts 3

 Additional As Shown

-Core Competencies Portfolio (items) 4
+etencies Portfolio (items)

-Forum (units) 4
+ts)

-Health/Fitness (hours) 30
+ess (hours)

-Minimum Cumulative Average Overall 2.000
+Cumulative Average Overall

-Area of Specialization: All CIS Courses 2.000
+ecialization: All CIS-Courses

+, 11 00 01 Opc on an analysis of the second o 2.000